WulfHouse/Quarry/technical-ssot.md

 - Generate visual diagrams (SVG or ASCII) showing ownership and borrowing timelines.

 - Integrate with compiler diagnostics to show "why" an error occurred.

+- Implement an enhanced REPL mode (`--explain`) that displays real-time ownership flow as the developer types (REQ-176).

 **User-facing behavior:**